notepad-plus-plus/npp-usermanual/content/docs/preferences.md

       * The alternate icons option is designed to improve the user experience for visually-impaired users, and any who prefer different symbols rather than different colors to distinguish the status of each file.
       * _Note_: In [Dark Mode](#dark-mode), the "saved" symbol (either the blue disk or the green checkmark) will _not_ be shown; the "edited" and "read-only" icons will be.
     * `☐ Lock (no drag and drop)`: Prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs).
-    * `☐ Darken inactive tabs`: Change the fill-color on inactive tabs to a darker color.
+    * `☐ Darken inactive tabs`: Change the background on inactive tabs to the color defined by **[Global Styles](#global-styles) > Inactive Tabs > Background Colour**.
+        - Note: If this setting is not checkmarked, the chosen background color for inactive tabs will be ignored, and the active tab's background color will be used for inactive tabs instead.
     * `☐ Draw a coloured bar on active tab`: Indicate the active tab by adding a colored bar.
     * `☐ Show close button on each tab`: Add the close button to each tab's entry on the tab bar.
     * `☐ Double click to close document`: Allows double-clicking on the tab to close the file.